-Types of Rubber Plants
+Types of rubber plants

 The Crassula arborescens is commonly referred to as the Japanese rubber plant.
 The rubber tree is formally named Ficus elastica, and the variegated rubber plant is Ficus Honduras.
 The baby or American rubber plant is Peperomia obutsifolia.

-Identification of Rubber Plants
+Identification of rubber plants

+Rubber plants vary in size, depending on the exact species of plant, and grow outdoors in warm climates.
 The different types of rubber plants are similar in appearance.
 Rubber plants are most easily identified by their shiny, glossy leaves.
 Leaf shapes may vary, but are typically long, elliptical and have a thick, leathery texture.
 They may be dark green or pink in color.

 The ASPCA also operates a Poison Control Center Hotline for animals which is available 24 hour a day, 365 day.
 The number for this center is 1-888-426-4435.
 In the event you are unable to reach your veterinarian in a poisoning situation, you can call the ASPCA hotline for guidance and treatment advice.